STORM-IRIT/Radium-Engine/README.md

 #### Dependencies

-*Qt* distributes version 5.6 with precompiled libraries for VS 2015 - 64 bits.
+*Qt* distributes version 5.10 with precompiled libraries for VS 2017 - 64 bits.
-If using earlier versions of Qt (5.4 or 5.5)  or a different toolset you may have to compile Qt yourself.
+If using earlier versions of Qt (5.5)  or a different toolset you may have to compile Qt yourself.
 You will probaby have to manually point cmake to the Qt folder (see Troubleshooting below)

 Other dependencies (Eigen, Assimp, glbinding, globjects and glm) are included as a submodule in the git repository.